Sushan0000/Cell-Store/README.md

 - Terminal

 ## Pages
-The repository contains 5 HTML files and a single css file:
+The repository contains 5 HTML files and a css file:
 - index.html
 - styles.css